WBBSE Solutions For Class 10 Geography And Environment Chapter 6 Satellite Imaginary And Topographical Map

 Answer:

-Topographical map: The map that represents the physical as well as cultural features of a place at a time with the help of certain colours and conventional symbols, is called a topographical map.
+Topographical map: The map that represents the physical as well as cultural features of a place at a time with the help of certain colors and conventional symbols, is called a topographical map.

 Question 4.
 What are the Geostationary satellites?